Career Planning Tips

 Your current job should be identified, not assumed.

 When you start in a new job, talk to your superior about your priorities.
-If you're not sure about what is most important, then ask him.
-And ask him again.
+If you're not sure about what is most important, then ask the supervisor.
+And ask him or her again.
 Often you will be surprised about the differences between what you assume, and what is really important.

 6. Identify Your Next Job